Conference on Community Writing™

 Workshop sessions involve interactive presentation and collaborative work with participants.
 Community and university experts will lead educational sessions on a wide array of topics to help attendees learn new skills and processes that they can apply in their own lives and neighborhoods and at their own institutions or places of work.

 Why attend this conference?

-Our attendees have drawn from 48 states, D.C., and several countries.
+Our attendees have drawn from 49 states, D.C., and countries around the world.

 Mural Art Activation with Michelle Ortiz and Writers-in-Residence, Philadel